photopea/UTIF.js/README.md

 * `img`: TIFF image object (returned by UTIF.decode())
 * returns Uint8Array of the image in RGBA format, 8 bits per channel (ready to use in ctx.putImageData() etc.)

+#### `UTIF.getMetaData(buffer)`
+* `buffer`: ArrayBuffer containing TIFF or EXIF data
+* returns an array of "images" (or "layers", "pages"), the same as ```decode```, with just the metadata/tiff tags and no data property.

+getMetaData will return all the TIFF tags without actually decoding the image, allowing you to quickly get information about the file.

+This is useful for finding the dimensions, number of pages and resolution of an image, for example, before actually attempting to load the file (which can take a long time, especially for large compressed files).

 ### Example

 ```javascript